davelgabriel/davel/README.md

 Estou participando do hacktoberfest no IFES !

-Eu mandando ver no Linux!
+Eu mandando ver no Linux!!

+sou irmao de mikael